Gh0sT-7/investment-calculator/README.md

 This will then show you the the value of your investment each year, the interest it attracted based on the **Expected Return** and the total intrest from the range of each previous year.
 This also includes the amount invested at the end of each year taking into account your initial investment.

 🎯 **Note: this is for making very rough analysis and will still require further due dilligence on the asset or security you're interested in.

+### 🛠️ **Optional**

+If you wish to see the the generated investment in a different currency you can change this by setting a different locale in `util/investment.js`.
+By default this is set to 'en-GBP', however, a list of alternatives can be found in `util/locales.js`.